versatica/mediasoup-client-aiortc/README.md

 ## Caveats

 See the list of [open issues](https://github.com/versatica/mediasoup-client-aiortc/issues).
-Wornking on all them.

 ## Authors